rfuzzo/MWSE/docs/source/types/tes3magicEffect.md

 ### `lightingGreen`
 <div class="search_terms" style="display: none">lightinggreen</div>

 The amount of green lighting to use when lighting projectiles.
+This is also used for coloring the enchanted item effect.

 **Returns**: